MatzJB/SuperMarioMan/README.md

 ## Additional
  * Ability to zoom in when wanted
- * Super Nintendo controller
+ * Super Nintendo controller input
  * Eliminate all known glitches
  * AI to control enemies, environment and Mario autopilot mode